 We recommend that you enable a scheduled task for the OpenManage Network Manager to back up the switches weekly.
 The procedure outlines how to verify if this task is already enabled and how to enable the task if it is not.

 To verify and enable (if required) a scheduled backup task:

 - Go to Configuration Management Schedule.

-- Confirm if Default Device Config Job is set to Enabled, as shown in the following figure:
+- Confirm if Default Device Config Job is set to Enabled.

 - If it is not enable, right-click the job, and then click Enable Schedule.

 Note: The Next Execution Date and Next Backup Date are not filled until after the first job run in the following week.